jynxbt/privacy-cash-sdk/README.md

 ## Privacy Cash SDK
 This is the SDK for Privacy Cash.
 It has been audited by Zigtur (https://x.com/zigtur).

+### Disclaimer
+This SDK powers Privacy Cash's frontend, assuming the single wallet use case.
+If you use it or published npm library from this repo, please fully test and beware of the inherent software risks or potential bugs.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Usage
 This SDK provides APIs for developers to interact with Privacy Cash relayers easily.
 Developers can easily deposit/withdraw/query balances in Privacy Cash solana program.